PDF Annotator

 📽️ Presentation Mode

-Presentation mode turns your annotated PDF into a full-screen slideshow — great for presenting notes, marked-up slides, or reviewed documents.
+Presentation mode turns your annotated PDF or image into a full-screen slideshow — great for presenting notes, marked-up slides, or reviewed documents.

 How to use

-1. Click Present in the top bar (only available when a PDF is loaded).
+1. Click Present in the top bar (available for both PDFs and images).

 2. The interface switches to a full dark overlay showing one page at a time.